A brief history of the toilet – DW – 11/18/2024

 A mess in the Middle Ages

 Both private and public toilets were scarce in the Middle Ages.
-The inhabitants of castles used small niches in the castle walls as toilets, but such methods were also unhygienic: Excrement and urine landed in the moat, and plague, cholera and typhoid epidemics resulted from such practices.
+The inhabitants of castles used small niches in the walls as toilets, but such methods were also unhygienic: Excrement and urine landed in moats, and plague, cholera and typhoid epidemics resulted from such practices.

 Noble appearance and bad smells